PinkDiamond1/docs-24/docs/starlark/index.md

 sidebar_label: Introduction
 ---

 :warning: **Starlark at Kurotsis is rapidly evolving, this page might not always reflect the truth.
-We encourage users to messages us [here](https://discord.com/channels/783719264308953108/783719264308953111) in case they run into any problems.**
+We encourage users to message us [here](https://discord.com/channels/783719264308953108/783719264308953111) in case they run into any problems.**

 ### What is Starlark?